vinyashegde/foodbridge-firebase/README.md

 - Other backend leavereges are node JS.

-- For frontend, we have used  HTML,  CSS,  JavaScript
+- For frontend, we have used  HTML,  CSS,  Vanilla JavaScript

 # Setup